geothachankary/airport-explorer-book/mapping/display/display-airports.md

 }
 ```

 We can now open the `airports.dat` file using the `StreamReader` class and pass the stream to the constructor of the `CsvReader` class.
 We can then use the `CsvReader.Read()` method to read and iterate through the records of the CSV file.
-We can use the `CsvReaderGetField()` method to read the values for a particular record.
+We can use the `CsvReader.GetField<T>()` method to read the values for a particular record.

-In particular we are interested in the Name, IATA Code, Latitude and Longitude which were the 1st, 4th, 6th and 7th columns of the CSV file respectively.
+In particular we are interested in the **Name**, **IATA Code**, **Latitude** and **Longitude** fields which are columns at index 1, 4, 6 and 7 of the CSV file respectively (the first column is at index 0 so the second column, which is the Name column, is therefore at index 1):

 ```csharp
 public IActionResult OnGetAirports()